Egypt and Brotherhood should pursue reconciliation: minister

 But Bahaa El-Din’s mission will not be easy.

-State-run media have whipped up public opinion against the Brotherhood and helped create a climate in which there is little tolerance for the Islamist movement that won every election since a popular uprising toppled autocrat Hosni Mubarak in 2011.
+State-run media have whipped up public opinion against the Brotherhood and created a climate in which there is little tolerance for the Islamist movement that won every election since a popular uprising toppled autocrat Hosni Mubarak in 2011.

 “The fact that some or most or all of the leadership is in jail, I don’t think that alone prevents them from taking a step forward and saying ‘we are willing to give a sign that we will abandon this path (of violence) and join the roadmap’,” he said.